An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Forecasting an ``infodemic'' on a large network

 \section{Forecasting an ``infodemic'' on a large network}

 We now examine content spread on a network with infinitely many nodes.
-This situation approximates content spread on networks with many nodes (i.e., for large $N$), particularly in the early stages of content spread.
+This situation approximates content spread on networks with many nodes (i.e., {large} $N$), particularly in the early stages of content spread.

-We follow the analysis in \cite{noel2009time}, who examined a model of infectious-disease spread.
-We use generating functions to write down the expected number of neighbors that spread the source node's content.
+We use analysis {that was developed for models of infectious-disease spread on networks \cite{newman2001random, newman2002spread, noel2009time}.} We use generating functions to {obtain an expression for} the expected number of neighbors that spread the source node's content.
 We refer to this expected number of neighbors as the {\em opinion reproduction number} $R$.
 The opinion reproduction number, whose critical value $R = 1$ is its associated \emph{infodemic threshold}, is akin to the basic reproduction number $R_0$ in models of disease spread \cite{kiss2017mathematics,brauer2019}.